-The wealth of the lower Indians is estimated by the number of their wives, slaves, and canoes.
+The wealth of the lower Indians is estimated by the num. ber of their wives, 'slaves, and canoes.
 Every Indian of any distinction takes as many wives as he is able to support, and his wealth is supposed to accord with the number.
 They are quite destitute of horses, and their almost only mode of traveling is in canoes; for the forests are so dense that they are nearly impenetrable, and they do not construct any roads.
-As the upper Indians excel in horsemanship, so these excel in the management of canoes, which are uncommonly well made, and of various sizes, from twelve to thirty feet long; the largest will carry as much as a good bateau, and are generally made of the fir tree.
-The bow and stern are raised high, so as to meet and ward off the boisterous waves, and the bow is sometimes decorated with figures of animals, and the upper edge of the canoe is ornamented with shells.
-Slaves are employed in propelling the canoes, but not exclusively; for often the chiefs will perform their part of the labor, and the women are equally expert with the men.
+As the upper Indians excel in horsemanship, so these excel in the management of their canoes.
+These are uncommonly well made, and of various sizes. from twelve to thirty feet long; the largest will carry as much as a good bateau.
+They are generally made of the The bow and stern are raised high, so as to meet fir tree. and ward off the boisterous waves, and the bow is sometimes decorated with figures of animals.
+Slaves are employed in propelling the canoes, but not exclusively: for often the chiefs will perform their part of the labor, and the women are equally expert with the men.

-Their manufactures do not widely differ from those of the upper country, with the addition of hats and baskets of skilful workmanship, made of grass of superior quality, equal to the Leghorn.
+Their manufactures do not widely differ from those of the upper country, with the addition of hats and baskets of uncommonly good workmanship, made of grass of superior quality, equal to the Leghorn.
 The native hats are a flaring cone.
-Their baskets are worked so closely as to hold water, and are often used for pails.
-Some of them are interwoven with various colors and devices, fancifully representing men, horses, and flowers.
+Their baskets are worked so closely as to hold water, and are used for pails.
+Some of them are interwoven with various colors and devices, representing fancifully, men, horses, and flowers.

 The government of the Indian nations is in the hands of chiefs, whose office is hereditary, or obtained by some special merit.
-Their only power is influence; and this in proportion to their wisdom, benevolence, and courage.
+Their only power is influence; and this is in proportion to their wisdom, benevolence, and courage.
 They do not exercise authority by command, but influence by persuasion, stating what in their judgment they believe to be right and for the greatest good of their tribe or nation, or of any family or community.
 The chiefs have no power of levying taxes, and they are so much in the habit of contributing their own property for individual or public good, that they are not generally wealthy.
-Their influence however is great; for they rarely express an opinion or desire, which is not readily assented to and followed. unreasonable dissent is subdued by the common voice of the people.
-Probably there is no government upon earth where there is so much personal and political freedom, and at the same time so little anarchy; and I can unhesitatingly say, that I have nowhere witnessed so much subordination, peace, friendship, and confidence as exists among the Indians, in the Oregon Territory.
-The day may be rued, when their order and harmony shall be interrupted by any instrumentality whatever.
+Their influence, however, is great; for they rarely express an opinion or desire, which is not readily assented to and followed.
+Anv unreasonable dissent is subdued by the common voice of the people.
+Probably there is no government upon earth where there is so much personal and political freedom, and at the same time so little anarchy; and I can unhesitatingly say, that I have nowhere witnessed so much subordination, peace, and friendship, as among the Indians, in the Oregon Territory.
+The day may be rued, when their order and harmony shall be interrupted by any instrumentality what. ever.